Adnominal

 6. The meeting tomorrow has been postponed.
 [Determiner and adverb]

 7. I bought the air conditioner at quite an attractive price.
-[Adverb, determiner, and adjective]
+[Determiner and adjective phrase (quite attractive)]

 8. The company’s annual report, which was released yesterday, surprised the markets.